Danny5487401/go_advanced_code/chapter31_tool/01_build/02_ldflags/ldflags.md

 "U" The symbol is undefined.

 "u" The symbol is a unique global symbol.
 This is a GNU extension to the standard set of ELF symbol bindings.
-For such a symbol the dynamic linker will make sure that in the entire process there is just one symbol with this name and type in use.
+For such a symbol the dynamic linker will make sure that in the entire process there is just one symbol with this name and type in user.

 "V"
 "v" The symbol is a weak object.
 When a weak defined symbol is linked with a normal defined symbol, the normal defined symbol is used with no error.
 When a weak undefined symbol is linked and the symbol is not defined, the value of the weak symbol becomes zero with no error.
 On some systems, uppercase indicates that a default value has been specified.